-Given these considerations, ball bearings are selected as the most suitable.
-There appears to be no valid argument for fitting either a spherical roller or cylindrical roller bearings.
+Given these considerations, ball bearings are selected as the most suitable, unless high rotor weights preclude the use of ball bearings.

 AGN009 details the expected life of a bearing.
 On a general note, it is possible that in a given set of circumstances, were the ball bearing to be replaced with a spherical or cylindrical roller bearing, that a similar bearing life could be expected, but the bearings might well be failing for different reasons.
 For example; where a ball bearing might fail because of axial vibration, causing a fretting action in the housing, the cylindrical roller bearing might fail because of lack of grease or misalignment damage.